-Welcome to the Tasmanian Arboretum
+The Tasmanian Arboretum

 We have the world's largest collection of Tasmanian living woody plants; Southern Hemisphere Conifers and; plants from northern hemisphere forests in an extensive park.
 Within the park sits the natural heritage of the Eugenana limestone beds and the marks of colonial and early Federation industrial endeavour.
 Platypus can be reliably seen most days in Founder's Lake and around 80 local bird species are present.